 Stores that sell fishing tackle and stores at various marinas in Utah also have excellent, up-to-date information.

-"Also," Wilson says, "when you visit a water, pay attention to what the anglers around you are doing.
+Wilson has another tip.
+"When you visit a water," he says, "pay attention to what the anglers around you are doing.
 If they're catching fish with a certain lure or bait, and you have that same lure or bait in your tackle box, put it on your line and use it."

 During ice-off, Wilson says trout often cruise the shoreline in groups called schools.
 For that reason, it's important to be patient.